jrowboat/dependency-injection-example/2022-05-30 Spencer Analysis duck.md

   - `PlaceOrder` seems to be a command, but then it also seems to enact a separate storage update through the record accessor
 - Entirely too much information is being passed to the `_customerEventService.GetOrderPlacedMessage`.
 Fat events cause coupling (and slow queues)

-In short, it looks like there is dependency *injection* but the lack of dependency *inversion* is leading to coupled services, proliferating weak services abstractions in attempt at resuse and leading to rigid dependency structures.
+In short, it looks like there is dependency *injection* but the lack of dependency *inversion* is leading to coupled services.
+This causes attempts at resuse to proliferate weak services abstractions and leads to rigid dependency structures.

 ## Code Sample evaluation

 Small size is helpful for drawing attention to core issue.
 There's pretty much only one thing to look at.

 Does capture the class's dependency strategy.
-There is some for who owns the abstractions that are injected, but I can guess by the name that they are large header interfaces owned by some other singular service.
+There is some ambiguity around who owns the abstractions that are injected, but I can guess by the name that they are large header interfaces owned by some other singular service.

 ## Duck